Tangible Assets as a Hedge Against Inflation in 2026: Which Tangible Assets Offer Real Protection—and Why Solar Power Fills the Gap

 Fiat Money vs. Commodity Money: The Bundesbank's Division

-The key question is not “Is it a tangible asset?” but rather“What mechanism drives up its value or cash flow in line with inflation?”
-For residential real estate, it is rent increases and index-linked rents; for gold, it is the scarcity and crisis premium; for stocks, it is companies’ pricing power; and for commercial solar power, it is the price of electricity.
+The key question is not “Is it a tangible asset?” but rather “What mechanism drives up its value or cash flow in line with inflation?”
+For residential real estate, it’s rent increases and index-linked rents; for gold, it’s the scarcity and crisis premium; for stocks, it’s companies’ pricing power; and for commercial solar power, it’s the price of electricity.
 Where this mechanism is absent (traditional nominal bonds, savings deposits, cash), there is no real protection against inflation—even if the investment appears conservative.

 What is the real gross return on assets?

-In 2026, premium investors will not be looking for safety, but for real returns after taxes and inflation.
-With an inflation rate of 2.9%, a withholding tax of 26.375%, and a top marginal tax rate of up to 47.475%, a gross return of 3% is not enough.
-Real wealth preservation starts at around 4–5% gross per annum—money market accounts, time deposits, savings accounts, and 10-year German government bonds fall short of this threshold.
-This is where it is decided whether an investment strategy preserves wealth or passively accepts currency devaluation.
+In 2026, premium investors won’t be looking for safety, but rather for real returns after taxes and inflation.
+With an inflation rate of 2.8%, a flat tax of 26.375%, and a top marginal tax rate of up to 47.475%, a gross return of 3% isn’t enough.
+Real wealth preservation starts at around 4–5% gross per year—over the market average, overnight deposits, time deposits, savings accounts, and ten-year German government bonds all fall short of this threshold.
+This is where it is determined whether an investment strategy preserves wealth or passively accepts the erosion of its value.

-Key Data on Price Trends for May 2026
+Key Data on Price Trends in the Summer of 2026

 These key figures form the basis of any sound financial planning:

-• Real return on overnight money market accounts (after taxes and inflation, market average): approx. −1.8% to −1.0%
+• Real return on overnight deposits (after taxes and inflation, market average): negative (approx. −1.4%)

 Why inflation in 2026 is structural

-The cause is not cyclical but structural: high global government debt, an energy price shock triggered by the Iran conflict, the expansionary money supply of the past decade, decarbonization investments, and the infrastructure special fund (€500 billion).
-The Bundesbank, the ECB, and the market expect inflation rates to remain mostly slightly above the 2% target—hyperinflation is not in sight, but creeping currency devaluation of 2–3% per year has a similarly eroding effect over two decades.
+The cause is not purely cyclical, but structural: high global government debt, pressure from energy prices, the expansionary money supply of the past decade, decarbonization investments, and the Infrastructure Special Fund (€500 billion).
+The Bundesbank, the ECB, and the market generally expect inflation rates to be around or slightly above the 2% target—hyperinflation is not on the horizon, but creeping currency devaluation of 2–3% per year has a strongly erosive effect over two decades.
+To put this in context: At the height of the energy crisis, the rate of price increases in the euro area peaked at 10.6% in October 2022—inflation is far from that level today, but the structural drivers remain.
+Furthermore, experience shows that an expansion of the money supply has a delayed impact on prices: the monetary excess of the past decade is taking effect with a lag.

-Gold provides long-term protection against the loss of purchasing power, but in 2026 it is neither an income-generating asset nor a source of ongoing inflation protection.
-The price of gold rose by approximately 60% in USD in 2025 (World Gold Council); Goldman Sachs forecasts a price of $4,900/oz by December 2026.
-From a tax perspective, physical gold is exempt from capital gains tax after a 12-month holding period under Section 23 of the German Income Tax Act (EStG) and, as investment gold, is exempt from value-added tax under Section 25c of the German Value-Added Tax Act (UStG)—a tax-efficient strategy, but one that generates no cash flow.
+Gold provides long-term protection against loss of purchasing power, but in 2026 it is neither a reliable income-generating asset nor an ongoing hedge against inflation.
+After a record-breaking rally to over 5,500 USD/oz in January 2026, the price of gold corrected to about 4,040 USD/oz by August 2026—roughly 28% below the high.
+From a tax perspective, physical gold is exempt from capital gains tax after a 12-month holding period pursuant to Section 23 of the German Income Tax Act (EStG) and, as investment gold, is exempt from value-added tax (Section 25c of the German Value-Added Tax Act (UStG))—a tax-efficient arrangement, but one that generates no cash flow.

 How Gold Really Works as a Hedge Against Inflation

 Gold does not react directly to the inflation rate, but rather to real interest rates, a loss of confidence in fiat currencies, and crises.
-During periods of negative real interest rates (2020–2024, and again in 2026), it gains value.
-During periods of high real interest rates (1980–2001), the gold price stagnated nominally over 20 years and lost massive value in real terms.
-Anyone who holds gold as “insurance against inflation” is buying a crisis option with opportunity costs equal to the yield on German government bonds (3.18%).
+It gains value during periods of negative real interest rates; during periods of high real interest rates (1980–2001), the price of gold stagnated in nominal terms over 20 years and lost massive value in real terms.
+Over the past 20 years, gold has yielded an annualized return of around 10–12% p.a. (depending on the source and currency)—a strong long-term store of value, but one without current income and with high volatility.
+The 28% correction within just a few months in 2026 clearly illustrates this volatility.
+Anyone who holds gold as “insurance in the form of a tangible asset” is essentially purchasing a crisis option with an opportunity cost equal to the yield on German government bonds (approx. 3.20%).

 Structural Disadvantages of Gold for Ongoing Wealth Preservation